 - Anything that's holding them up or blocking their progress

-Anyone who is working for me full time or who is my direct advisee must send me such an e-mail (with the subject [Weekly Snippet YYYY MM DD]) sometime on Friday Mountain time.
+Anyone who is working for me full time or who is my direct advisee must send me such an e-mail (with the subject [Snippet YYYY MM DD]) sometime Sunday evening or Monday morning.
 I find that this is very helpful because I sometimes ask myself (or have funding agencies ask me) what I (and my students) did in a particular time period.
 These e-mails really help me figure that out without bugging other people.
 It also helps me stay productive by setting realistic goals; I use this weekly todo list to populate my daily todo list.

 So what makes a good goal?
 You should have "Big Picture Goals" that carry over from week to week; these are often at the level of something you want to make happen this year or semester.
 Every week you should do something that brings you closer to achieving those big goals.
 Within a week, your goals should be smart.
 Don't have vague goals like "write code" or "continue reading".
 It should be obvious whether you suceeded or not in your goal (specific and measureable), it should fit in with the big picture (relevant), it should be doable in a week (time-bound and attainable).

 It's okay to send it earlier than Monday; the weekend is fine too.
 If you're a day late, that's less good, but better than not sending it at all.
 However, keep the Monday date in the subject so I can search for it.
 (Or just reply to the first Snippet that gets sent; no need to wait for me, it's okay to start the chain.)

 The snippet should be sent to both the project you're working on the group e-mail list.

 Outside of that, I prefer face-to-face communication (when I'm not sitting down at my computer being productive) or e-mail as a communication mechanism.
 Instant messages are also sometimes okay for quick questions, but never send an e-mail and then ask via IM "Did you see my e-mail?"